 So what might some of this add up to, just out of curiosity.
 Here's a sample of an average set of subscription-based services:

 |Subscription-based service||Cost per month||Notes|

 I should add, however. that there can be some decent value for some of these services.
-Amazon Prime, for example, provides free 2-day shipping on "most" items purchased, along with free streaming music, books, and movies.
+Amazon Prime, for example, provides "free" 2-day shipping on most items purchased, along with free streaming music, books, and movies.
 On closer inspection, however, these freebies are a bit limited.
-Most of the quiet "New Age" music that I like is only partially supported, and If I want to stream this music, there is a "Music Unlimited" service available for an additonal $8 per month!
+Some movies require an additional rental fee.
+And most of the quiet "New Age" music that I like is only partially supported, and If I want to stream this music, there is a "Music Unlimited" service available for an additonal $8 per month!

 I suppose that I simply wish to point out that this increasing shift to subscription-based services strikes me as a permanent and growing "negative pension".

-Along these lines, there are two more recurring expenditures that are even bigger:
+Along these lines, there are more recurring expenditures that are even bigger:

 If you are leasing a car for $400 per month, your negative pension is $4,800 more, for a total of $7,500 annually.